-Employee with breast cancer wins £47,700 in harassment claim.
+An employee with breast cancer wins £47,700 in a harassment claim

 A personal assistant has won £47,700 in compensation after a tribunal ruled that her boss harassed and discriminated against her following her breast cancer diagnosis.

 Eimear Coghlan, PA to the Hideaways Club’s chief executive, Poonam Dhawan-Leach, learned she had an aggressive form of breast cancer in December 2014.